-Despite the roller coaster-like ups and downs the housing market has experienced over the last several years, home ownership remains the key component of the American Dream for most citizens.
-But even considering that we’re seeing the best mortgage rates in history right now, financing the purchase of a home is a financial obligation that can put a great deal of strain on family budgets.
+Despite the roller coaster-like ups and downs the housing market has experienced over the last several years, home ownership remains the key component of the American Dream for most people.
+But even though we continue to enjoy some of the best mortgage rates in history, financing a home purchase is a financial obligation that can put a great deal of strain on family budgets.

-However, because mortgages are such large and long-lasting debts, significantly cutting their cost can be done by making fairly minor adjustments to the loan terms.
+The good news is that a mortgage is such a large and long-lasting debt that significantly cutting its cost can be done by making fairly minor adjustments to the loan terms.
 It may sound impossible, but reducing the cost of your home loan by $50,000 — or much more — doesn’t require any drastic moves at all.

 Two Ways to Knock Off $50k or More in Interest from Your Mortgage